guan27/hw3-babythread/README.md

 	- Signal caught(only consider `SIGTSTP`), timeslice reached
 2. If you're doing "context switch" after each iteration, you should change the function you're executing at the end of each iteration.
 3. If you're doing "context switch" on signal caught or timeslice reached, you should check pending signals at the end of each iteration.
 Once you get pending signal(s) you should do "context switch".
-4. Timeslice is the time function can execute between "context switch", which is set by `alarm()` system call.
+4. Timeslice is the time that a function can execute between "context switch", which is implemented by `alarm()` system call.
 5. If multiple signals are pending after one iteration, your program should send `SIGTSTP` first.

 ## 5. threefunctions.c